Learn Lock picking: A Guide On How To Pick A Lock

 Of course I said yes after I checked out their website.
 They are the real deal, with a really deep catalog of products.

 So they sent me a Lokko Challenge Box with a clear practice padlock, a clear cylinder practice lock, and a 5 piece lock pick set with lock picks, tension tools and extractor.
+They are a great way to learn how to pick a lock.

 The practice locks.